Happy New year everyone! Here’s hoping that peace, prosperity and common sense prevails all through the shuffle of the calendar this year:)

 The mother smiled and said, “They adopt them.”

 The little girl went to adopt among others, Rusty and me.

 The collage above celebrates kindred souls who decided not to go to the puppy mills, the dog shops or the breeders.
 (Image courtesy Ayurdhi, Divya and Geetalima.)

-So if this is the year you are planing to bring home the happiness that is a dog, please let it be through an adoption.
+So if this is the year you are planning to bring home the happiness that is a dog, please let it be through adoption.
 For money can’t buy best friends.